14 Product Video Best Practices for Ecommerce and Business Websites (2026 Guide)

 10. Show the product in use before you list features

-11. Optimize the technical basics before you chase fancy interactions
+11. Optimize the technical basics before you chase production quality

-13. Measure conversion lift, not just plays and completion rate
+13. Measure conversion lift, not just plays and completions

 14. Audit the mistakes that quietly kill performance